-Notice how my argument differs from the view of Phillip Kitcher (Section 3).
+Notice how my argument differs from Kitcher's views (Section 3).
 Kitcher claims that race and racial groups are legitimate if there are more beneficial than harmful societal consequences when claiming so.
 For him, epistemic and non-epistemic values are equally important as they offer justificatory reasons for the reality of biological races.
 BRR is true only after weighing all the epistemic and non-epistemic consequences.
 On the one hand, I agree that possible consequences of claims as "X is a biological race" influence the metaphysics of race.
 Assessing these consequences enables one to understand the seriousness of the epistemic risks involved in that metaphysics.
 On the other hand, the influence of epistemic and ethical risk in the reality of races is indirect.
-Risks are not justificatory reasons for or against BRR, but they motivate us to re-examine and revise those reasons.13
+Risks are not justificatory reasons for or against BRR, but they motivate us to reexamine and revise those reasons.17

 Spencer fails to recognize this indirect influence of non-epistemic values in the metaphysics of race.
 He fails to recognize that the risks of BRR can and should legitimately influence metaphysical claims.
-These risks are high, while the minimalist version of BRR is explicitly a deflationary view with low explanatory power and philosophical gains.
-In situations like this, non-epistemic value considerations matter.
-They can guide metaphysicians into understanding what claims are significant and consequential in metaphysics and, thus, deserve to be studied in a particular socially responsible way.
+These risks are high, while the minimalist version of BRR is explicitly a deflationary view with low explanatory power, philosophical gains, and numerous problems as discussed in previous sections (Kalewold 2024, Bernstein forthcoming).
+There is simply little evidence of the epistemic utility or accuracy of BRR (and even most geneticists do not adhere to it).
+In situations like this, non-epistemic value considerations become particularly important.